byu-oit/UAPI-Specification/University API Specification.md

 #### 2.1.4 Composite Resource Identifier

 Some resources and sub-resources must be identified by using more than one piece of information.
-This type of identifier is termed a [composite identifier](#glossary).
+This type of identifier is termed a *composite identifier*.
 A composite identifier uniquely identifies a resource by using multiple pieces of information.
 The UAPI specification states that values in a composite identifier be separated by a comma.

 Composite identifiers should conform to the pattern: